-The Anterior Crucial Ligament (Fig. 67, 2) is attached to the external condyle of the femur at its inner and back part, and passes obliquely across the joint to be inserted into the top of the tibia in front of the spine, between the attachments of the internal and external semilunar cartilages, with the latter of which it is closely connected.
+The Anterior Crucial Ligament (Fig. 90, 2) is attached to the external condyle of the femur at its inner and back part, and passes obliquely across the joint to be inserted into the top of the tibia in front of the spine, between the attachments of the internal and external semilunar cartilages, with the latter of which it is closely connected.

-The Posterior Crucial Ligament (Fig. 67, 3) is broader and stouter than the anterior.
+The Posterior Crucial Ligament (Fig. 90, 3) is

+broader and stouter than the anterior.
 It is attached to the internal condyle at its anterior and outer part, and passes nearly vertically to the posterior margin of the top of the tibia and popliteal notch, being closely connected with the posterior extremity of the internal semilunar cartilage.

-The crucial ligaments would alternately check extreme flexion and extension, the anterior ligament becoming tightened when the knee-joint is extended, and the posterior when the knee is flexed.
+The crucial ligaments would alternately check extreme flexion and extension, the anterior ligament becoming tightened when the knee-joint is extended, and the posterior [and also the anterior] when the knee is flexed.

-If the lateral ligaments are now divided, it will be found that the femur and tibia become more separated than before, showing that the object of the crucial ligaments is not simply to maintain the articular surfaces in apposition.
+If the lateral [and posterior] ligaments are now divided, it will be found that the femur and tibia become more separated than before, showing that the object of the crucial ligaments is not simply to maintain the articular surfaces in apposition [but also, and principally, to limit flexion and extension].
 It will also be seen that whilst rotation of the tibia outwards can now be carried to an extreme degree (so as to bring the crucial ligaments almost parallel), rotation inwards is immediately checked by the crossing of the ligaments, and it is thus that the tendency of the popliteus muscle to rotate the leg inwards is counterbalanced.
 The proof of this is that when, in extensive disease of the knee, the crucial ligaments are destroyed, there is a constant tendency for the leg to become inverted.

-The Transverse Ligament (Fig. 67, 4) is a small band connecting the anterior extremities of the semilunar cartilages, and often not distinct.
+The Transverse Ligament (Fig. 90, 4) is a small band connecting the anterior extremities of the semilunar cartilages, and often not distinct.